 - Analyze the complexity of health care needs represented in diverse populations and locales.
 BSN Essentials I, II, III, VI, VII, and VIII; RN-BSN PLOs 1, 2, 3, 4, 5, 6, and 7

 - Integrate a biblical worldview into a variety of community health issues.

-The student will choose a location and preceptor for the Community Clinical Experience and Log and submit it to the instructor for approval in Blackboard.
+The student will choose a location and preceptor for the Community Clinical Experience and Log and submit it to the instructor for approval in Canvas.

 This assignment will be submitted in 2 parts.
 The student will outline a Community Health Plan and Health Education Lesson Plan for his/her community and implement this in his/her community.

 The student will research a social issue that is affecting the health of your community.
 Submit a Word document that includes: a 100 – 250-word rationale addressing why you chose your topic and presentation site; discuss how you will work with the community to address the issue via an education program; discuss further the presentation site and how it was chosen as it relates to the identified community health issue.